If you need to move the needle on website traffic and conversions, Site Architecture is often one of your toolkit’s most effective SEO levers.

 - Help build your topical authority for a subject

-Category pagesoften make natural hub pages because they often have lots of natural link authority already.
-They key is to enhance your category pages with additional information beyond a list of sub-categories or posts/products.
+Category pages often make natural hub pages because they often have lots of natural link authority already.
+The key is to enhance your category pages with additional information beyond a list of sub-categories or posts/products.
 Whatever related important pages will help your visitor are always good candidates to link to.

 For more, check out these great resources for creating hub pages:

 4. Create Content Silos

 While Hub Pages are great at connecting closely related topics, the real power emerges when you combine hub pages with Content Silos.